 " "), or spaces with commas (

 ", "), or any combination of characters.
 Let’s try it with some sample data.

-Note: Lisa Charlotte Rost from Datawrapper has written a brilliant blog post about cleaning and preparing your spreadsheet data for analysis and visualization, which we recommend for further reading.13
+For further reading, we recommend Lisa Charlotte Rost’s brilliant Datawrapper blog post about cleaning and preparing your spreadsheet data for analysis and visualization.21

-Lisa Charlotte Rost, “How to Prepare Your Data for Analysis and Charting in Excel & Google Sheets,” Chartable: A Blog by Datawrapper, accessed August 28, 2020, https://blog.datawrapper.de/prepare-and-clean-up-data-for-data-visualization/index.html↩︎
+Lisa Charlotte Rost, “How to Prepare Your Data for Analysis and Charting in Excel & Google Sheets” (Datawrapper Blog, October 23, 2019), https://blog.datawrapper.de/prepare-and-clean-up-data-for-data-visualization/index.html.↩︎